Volunteer at the Library

 If you enjoy libraries, books, learning new skills, and helping your community, we will do our best to find the right volunteer job for you.
 The Dripping Springs Community Library offers a wide variety of long-term and short-term opportunities, depending on the time of year.
 Training will be provided so no experience is needed.
 All it takes is a willingness to learn!

-Teen Reading Buddy Program
+Teen Reading Buddy Program (Summer Only)

 During June and July, Teen Reading Buddies help incoming 1st, 2nd and 3rd graders maintain their reading skills in a relaxed one-on-one weekly reading time.